|Researched by||Dr Heidi Tillin & Charlotte Marshall||Refereed by||This information is not refereed.|

 Other studies have found significant evidence of trawl scars from unspecified fisheries through Sabellaria spinulosa reefs (Collins, 2003; Pearce et al., 2007) indicating that damage from fishing gear is a real possibility (Hendrick et al., 2011).
 Obvious evidence of the destruction of Sabellaria spinulosa reef clumps by a beam trawler has been reported off the coast of Swanage, Dorset (Collins, 2003; cited from Benson et al., 2013).
 The loss of reefs within a monitoring zone may have been due to bottom trawling based on the presence of trawl scars within the survey area, although the loss cannot be directly attributed to this activity based on the lack of direct observation (Pearce et al., 2011a).

 Sensitivity assessment.
 Structural damage to the seabed sub-surface is likely to damage and break-up tube aggregations leading to the loss of reef within the footprint of direct impact.
-Sabellaria spinulosa is assessed as having a resitance of ‘None’ to this pressure (removal of >75% of reef in the pressure footprint).
-Based on evidence (Pearce et al., 2007; Pearce et al., 2011a) resilience was assessed as ‘Medium’, therefore, sensitivity of Sabellaria spinulosa biotopes within this group is considered to be ‘Medium’.
+Sabellaria spinulosa is assessed as having a resistance of ‘None’ to this pressure (removal of >75% of the reef in the pressure footprint).
+Based on evidence (Pearce et al., 2007; Pearce et al., 2011a) resilience was assessed as ‘Medium’, therefore, the sensitivity of Sabellaria spinulosa biotopes is considered to be ‘Medium’.